Sally Hunt Registered Counsellor MBACP (Accred)

 Since 1998 I have gained extensive experience in face to face counselling on short and long term contracts, working in the voluntary sector, private practice, GPs surgeries and with healthcare staff.
-I am also a Registered Nurse and additional training, consolidated with further experience, includes the compassionate mind approach, cognitive behavioural interventions and working with traumatic loss and bereavement.
+I am also a Registered Nurse and additional training, consolidated with further experience, includes the compassionate mind approach, cognitive behavioural interventions, transactional analysis (how we communicate and relate to ourselves and others) and working with traumatic loss and bereavement.

 Accredited register membership

 Areas of counselling I deal with